jpsaha/typst-site/README.md

 templates/render.typ
 ```

-The rendering layer is intended to keep presentation logic separate from individual content files and to support the different output targets.
+The rendering layer keeps presentation logic separate from individual content files and supports the different output targets.

 ---